 In 2015, the process for defining the indicators for risks with a potentially high impact on reputation will be completed.
-Another project begun in 2014 and that will conclude in 2015 is the development of a reputation scorecard for use as a global management tool that allows for continuous monitoring of reputation indicators.
-The objective is to have a global metric, with both a multistakeholder perspective, that allows for the comparison of data over time, a market perspective.
+Another project begun in 2014 and that will be concluded in 2015 is the development of a reputation scorecard for use as a global management tool that allows for continuous monitoring of reputation indicators.
+The objective is to have a global metric, with both a multi-stakeholder perspective, that allows for the comparison of data over timeand against market perspective.